 Swelling in the knee is one thing.

 It's increasingly important with modern diseases of the brain (such as the Parkinson's connection above).

 As researchers put it:

-Newer studies are find the actual mechanisms behind the blood brain barrier and anxiety such as this one:
+Newer studies are finding the actual mechanisms behind the blood-brain barrier and anxiety such as this one:

 It's a pretty sophisticated setup where they showed that chronic stress broke down the barrier in one of the most important brain areas tied to anxiety..the amygdala.